orangejuice/blog/data/activity/movie-三和人才市场-中国日结1500日元的年轻人们-2018/record.en.md

   subtitle: 2018 / Japan / Documentary / NHK / Kenichi Endo
 ---

-It turns out to be a film from 2018, which may surprise many.
-During the viewing, even though I have not experienced such a life, it always feels familiar, as if it was my predestined fate.
+Originally from 2018, this film might surprise many.
+While watching, even though I have never lived this life, it feels oddly familiar, as if it was my destined fate.